leanprover-community/mathport/README.md

 - `make source`

 Next, you'll need to prepare your project.

+If it is possible to bump your mathlib dependency to the latest mathlib3, mathport will have a better chance.
+If you really want to run against an older mathlib3 (good luck!):

+- In `sources/mathlib` run `git --fetch unshallow`
+- `git checkout SHA`
+- `leanproject get-cache`

 It is probably best to clone a fresh copy for this (outside of the `mathport` directory).